aws/s2n-tls/docs/USAGE-GUIDE.md

 (usually a socket) and the read/write system calls.
 The file descriptor can be set with `s2n_connection_set_fd()`, or separate read and write file descriptors can be set with `s2n_connection_set_read_fd()` and `s2n_connection_set_write_fd()`.
-The file descriptor set should be active and connected.
+The provided file descriptor should be active and connected.

 In general the application is free to configure the file descriptor as preferred, including socket options. s2n-tls itself sets a few socket options: